conan-io/docs/developing_packages/workspaces.rst

     Hello World B Release!
     Hello World A Release!

-Now the project is editable, you can change the code of C hello.cpp to say "Bye World" and:
+Now the project is editable, you can change the code of folder C *hello.cpp* to say "Bye World" and:

 .. code-block:: bash